studio-asd/go-example/docs/project-structure.md

 When talking about domain separation we already learned about how different domain communicate with each other to produce the wanted end result for the users.

 When talking about domain to domain communication, consistency of the data is not the only thing we want to take care about.
 We also want to ensure the latency is also considered.
+For example, there two different domain that talked to each other via "network" call.
+We can assume these two domain are different services:

 ```text
 |------------------------------------------------------------------------------------|